 - Add BBQ sauce, lemon juice, vinegar, honey, pepper, and salt to a bowl.
 Use a fork to stir together until smooth.

-- Continue whisking with your fork while you slowly drizzle in the olive oil.
+- Continue whisking with fork while you slowly drizzle in the olive oil.
 Ensure oil is fully incorporated into the vinaigrette and well emulsified.
 Taste and adjust to meet your preference.

 - Serve over salad immediately or store in the fridge in a tightly sealed container for up to 2 weeks.